EGI-Federation/documentation/content/en/internal/helpdesk/features/report-generator/_index.md

 ### Solution time

-Major criteria for this report is the **solution time stamp**.
+Major criteria for this report is the **solution timestamp**.
 The result list
 shows:
 - the number of solutions
 - average response time and